-Accuracy and correctness of information:
+Accuracy and correctness of information

-Lightman takes all reasonable steps to ensure the accuracy and completeness of its documents; we however request all recipients to contact us directly for the latest information and documents and issued documents may not be fully updated.
-We cannot accept any liability arising from loss or damage from the use of this document.
+Lightman takes all reasonable steps to ensure the accuracy and completeness of its documents and its contents; we however request all recipients to contact us directly for the latest information and documents and issued documents may not be fully updated.
+We cannot accept any liability arising from loss or damage from the use of this document

-Wherever the document refers to a third party such as Waystone, Link, Northern Trust etc., we cannot accept any responsibility for the availability of their services or the accuracy and correctness of their content.
+Wherever the document refers to a third party such as Link, Northern Trust etc., we cannot accept any responsibility for the availability of their services or the accuracy and correctness of their content.
 We urge users to contact the third party for any query related to their services.

-Important information for non-UK persons (Including US persons):
+Important information for non-UK or non-EEA persons (Including US persons)

-This document is not intended for any person outside of the UK, Switzerland, or the European Economic Area (EEA).
-Lightman or any of the funds referenced on this document are not approved for marketing outside of the UK, Switzerland, or the EEA.
-All such persons must consult their domestic lawyers in relation to services or products offered by Lightman.
+This document is not intended for any person outside of the UK or the European Economic Area (EEA).
+Lightman or any of the funds referenced on this document are not approved for marketing outside of the UK or the EEA.
+All non-UK and non-EEA persons must consult their domestic lawyers in relation to services or products offered by Lightman.

-Risk warning to all investors:
+Risk warning to all investors